mwangialfredkiguru/flutter/README.md

-# musicinfo
+# First flutter App

-A new Flutter music application for searching artists.
+A new Flutter application with some code.

 ## Getting Started